fleurescent/ArcadeSystem/README.md

 # ArcadeSystem
-A desktop application that implemented a Virtual Arcade System containing Tetris, Brick Breaker, and Frogger.
+A desktop application that implements a Virtual Arcade System containing Tetris, Brick Breaker, and Frogger.